Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Introduction

-In the Photon Factory electron storage ring in High Energy Accelerator Research Organization (KEK), they experimented with the bunch lengthening by the rf phase modulation whose modulation frequency was twice the synchrotron oscillation frequency and confirmed not only the improvement of the beam lifetime but also stabilisation of the longitudinal-coupled-bunch instability\cite{SakanakaPRSTAB2000, SakanakaJJAP2001}.
-In this previous study, they have also discussed the beam dynamics under the phase modulation with a theoretical model and simulations based on macro-particle tracking.
-The experimental results and the simulations have shown that the longitudinal distribution of the electrons tends to have the quadrupole oscillation mode accompanied by the bunch lengthening.
-In the Brazilian synchrotron light source, they experimented with suppressing the longitudinal coupled bunch instability by the rf phase modulation\cite{AbreuPRSTAB2006}.
-In this previous study, they have discussed the beam dynamics based on the Hamiltonian formalism and existence of 2 or 3 stable fixed points on the longitudinal phase space from the rf phase modulation.
-They have also discussed the number of the fixed points and the area of the stable region on the longitudinal phase space, and have shown the change in the rf bucket structure for the phase modulation frequency, which implies a detuning property of the bunch lengthening for the modulation frequency.
-In the electron storage ring DELTA operated by the TU Dortmund University, they investigated the damping process of coupled bunch instabilities by the rf phase modulation and a digital bunch-by-bunch feedback system\cite{SommerIPAC2015}.
-From the experimental results and the numerical simulation based on the macro-particle tracking, they have discussed the dependence of the damping time on the phase modulation amplitude.
-By switching the beam excitation on and off by the bunch-by-bunch feedback system and constructing a relavant model to analyze the damping time due to the rf phase modulation, they have shown a quadratic dependence of the damping time on the phase modulation amplitude\cite{SommerIPAC2016, SommerIPAC2018}.
+Elongating the longitudinal electron bunch distribution can mitigate the scattering process and serve as a countermeasure against the Touschek effect.
+In the Photon Factory electron storage ring at the High Energy Accelerator Research Organization (KEK), they experimented with bunch lengthening by applying a phase modulation to the radio-frequency (RF) accelerating voltage at double synchrotron frequency and observed an improvement in the beam lifetime \cite{SakanakaPRSTAB2000, SakanakaJJAP2001}.
+In this previous study, they also discussed the beam dynamics under phase modulation using a theoretical model and simulations based on macro-particle tracking.
+The experimental results and simulations have shown that the longitudinal distribution of the electrons tends to exhibit the quadrupole oscillation mode accompanied by bunch lengthening.
+In Figure 7 of reference \cite{SakanakaJJAP2001}, the authors discussed the frequency-detuning character of equilibrium oscillation amplitudes of electrons, including the nonlinear effect, using a theoretical model.
+In the Brazilian synchrotron light source, they experimented with suppressing the longitudinal coupled-bunch instability through RF phase modulation \cite{AbreuPRSTAB2006}.
+This previous study discussed the beam dynamics based on Hamiltonian formalism and the existence of two or three stable fixed points in the longitudinal phase space due to RF phase modulation.
+They also showed the change in the RF bucket structure for the phase modulation frequency, which implies a detuning property of bunch lengthening for the modulation frequency.